How to Optimize Content for AI Overviews

 Google's AI features documentation gives a useful constraint: a page needs to be indexed and eligible to appear in Google Search with a snippet.
 Meeting that bar does not mean the page will be selected, but failing it can block the opportunity before content quality matters.

-Indexable and snippet-eligible
+Indexable and preview-eligible

 Important content in visible text